themoos/essential-moos/Essentials/pShare/readme.md

    //udp on a remote machine Output=X>192.168.0.4:10000

-   // ...and Y to a different machine while renaming it to ’T’ Output=Y>T:192.168.0.5:10000
+   // ...and Y to a different machine while renaming it to 'T' Output=Y>T:192.168.0.5:10000

    //specify inwhat placeswe wish to listen to receive